 Evolving Thanksgiving Family Traditions

-Every family has its own Thanksgiving family traditions.
+Every family has its own Thanksgiving traditions.
 When children leave home, they often start traditions that are more personal and meaningful for them.
-While Thanksgiving traditions will probably always include family and turkey with all the trimmings, traditions evolve.
+While Thanksgiving traditions will probably always include family and turkey with all the trimmings, they can evolve over time to create even more joyful memories together.